Jiang Qing: Cultural reforms

 Poster showing Jiang promoting the fine arts during the Cultural Revolution while holding Mao's Little Red Book.
-The slogan reads: "The invincible thoughts of Mao Zedong illuminate the stages of revolutionary art!"
+The slogan reads: "The invincible thoughts of Mao illuminate the stages of revolutionary art!"

-From 1962 onwards, Jiang Qing began appearing publicly as Mao's wife and later gave frequent speeches in the cultural and propaganda sectors, criticizing and condemning various figures.
-By late 1965, as Jiang Qing's influence grew, she rallied close allies such as Zhang Chunqiao and Yao Wenyuan.
+From 1962 onwards, Jiang began appearing publicly as Mao's wife and later gave frequent speeches in the cultural and propaganda sectors, criticizing and condemning various figures.
+By late 1965, as Jiang's influence grew, she rallied close allies such as Zhang Chunqiao and Yao Wenyuan.
 She organised a campaign to criticise the play Hai Rui Dismissed from Office, which marked the beginning of the Cultural Revolution.

 In February 1966, Jiang hosted a forum with PLA officers, the Military Arts & Literature Work Conference, which she planned in conjunction with Lin Biao.
+Jiang organized the forum in direct emulation of the Yan'an Forum.
 The group studied writings by Mao, watched films and plays, and met with the cast and crew of an in-progress film production.
 The forum concluded that a "black line" of bourgeois thought dominated the arts since the PRC's founding.
 According to this interpretation, the history of socialist culture was a class struggle between reactionary and proletarian lines, and a large majority of writers failed to resist bourgeois ideological influence.
 The group contended that cultural workers should be totally reorganised.
 A summary of Jiang's analysis at the forum was later distributed widely during the Cultural Revolution and became a significant document.

 Over April through June 1966, Jiang presided over the All-Army Artistic Creation Conference in Beijing.
 Conference attendees evaluated a total of 80 domestic and foreign films.
-Jiang approved of 7 as consistent with Mao Zedong Thought and criticised the other films.
+Jiang approved of 7 as consistent with Mao Thought and criticised the other films.
 Backed by her husband, she was appointed deputy director of the Central Cultural Revolution Group (CCRG) in 1966 and emerged as a serious political figure in the summer of that year.